Download Careers360 App

 DNA, short for Deoxyribonucleic Acid, is the hereditary material in all known living organisms and many viruses.
 It has instructions concerning the development, functioning, growth, and reproduction of all known living organisms and many viruses.
 The information is kept in the DNA molecule as a sequence of nucleotides.

 The structure of DNA is of great importance because it is through the structure that scientists can know genetic information in terms of how it is stored, transmitted, and expressed in living organisms.
-In other words, understand genetic mutation and how such mutations can be repaired to give rise to advances in medical genetics, biotechnology, and evolutionary biology.
+In other words, understand genetic mutation and how such types of mutations can be repaired to give rise to advances in medical genetics, biotechnology, and evolution.

 The double helix model of DNA, conceived by James Watson and Francis Crick back in 1953, has revolutionised the science of molecular biology.
 That is a general description of DNA as two strands coiling around each other in a right-hand helix where every strand consists of nucleotides.
 It tells of how DNA, through the double helix structure, replicates and stores and transfers genetic information.